ynikitenko/lena/docs/source/index.rst

 Lena is an architectural framework for data analysis.
 It is written in Python and works with Python versions 2, 3 and PyPy.

-Lena's idea is to distinguish common patterns in data analysis so that each scientist doesn't have to reimplement same things.
-It goes beyond that and simplifies analysis that would be difficult or impossible without advanced programming tools.
+These are Lena features from programming point of view:

+- modularity, weak coupling.
+Algorithms can be easily added, replaced or reused.

+- performance.
+Lazy evaluation is good for memory and speed.
+Several analyses can be done reading data once.
+PyPy with just-in-time compiler can be used if needed.

+- code reuse.
+Logic is separated from presentation.
+One template can be used for several plots.

+- rapid development.
+One can run only those elements which already work.
+During development only a small subset of data can be analysed.
+Results of heavy calculations can be easily saved.

+- easy to understand, structured and beautiful code.

+From data analysis perspective:

+- comparison of analyses with arbitrary changes (including different input data or algorithms).

+- algorithm reuse for a subset of data (for example, to see how an algorithm works at different coordinates in the detector).

+- analysis consistency.
+When we run several algorithms for same data or reuse an algorithm, we are sure that we use same data and algorithm.

+- algorithms can be combined into a more complex analysis.

-Lena originated from experimental neutrino physics, and is named after a great Siberian river.
+Lena originated from experimental neutrino physics and is named after a great Siberian river.

 .. .. rst-class:: hidden